naru-jpn/pencil/README.md

 }
 ```

-You can read and write values by the same way with standard values.
+Read and write values by the same way with standard values.

 ```swift
 let sample: Sample = Sample(dictionary: ["one": 2, "two": 5], array: [2, 3], identifier: "abc123")